Bridget Dowling: Emigration and claims

-The question of whether Hitler visited his British relatives in Liverpool is unresolved.
+The mystery of whether Adolf visited his British relatives in Liverpool is unresolved.
 Some historians dismiss Bridget's manuscript as being a fabrication written in an attempt to cash in on her famous relationship.
-However, in his book The Hitlers Of Liverpool, Michael Unger quotes the Canadian historian, Professor Alan Cassels, who wrote "The Merseyside details are certainly circumstantially credible"...
+However, in his book The Hitlers Of Liverpool, Michael Unger quotes the Canadian historian, Professor Alan Cassels, who wrote "The Merseyside details are certainly circumstantially credible" ...
 "I'm inclined to believe his sister-in-law".
 Brigitte Hamann and Hans Mommsen say that the few sources from Vienna during this period are "questionable throughout".
-Professor Robert Waite disputes her claim that Adolf Hitler stayed with her as well as some other claims in her book in the appendix to his book The Psychopathic God: Adolf Hitler.
+Professor Robert Waite disputes her claim that Adolf stayed with her as well as some other claims in her book in the appendix to his book The Psychopathic God: Adolf Hitler.
 According to David Gardner, Bridget's daughter-in-law has said Bridget admitted to her that the book was fanciful.
-The story of Adolf Hitler's visit to Liverpool has remained popular, however, and was the subject of Beryl Bainbridge's 1978 novel Young Adolf (adapted for television by the BBC as The Journal of Bridget Hitler in 1981) and Grant Morrison and Steve Yeowell's notorious 1989 comic The New Adventures of Hitler.
+The story of Adolf Hitler's visit to Liverpool has remained popular, however, and was the subject of Beryl Bainbridge's 1978 novel Young Adolf (adapted for television by the BBC as The Journal of Bridget Hitler in 1981) and Grant Morrison and Steve Yeowell's 1989 comic The New Adventures of Hitler.